WELCOME TO DUBROVNIK, CROATIA

 Dominican Monastery which was built in the 14th century.

 Rector's Palace which was one the home of the state government and theme of the Rector of Dubrovnik.
-The palace was build in the 15th century.
+The palace was built in the 15th century.

 Maritime Museum which was founded in 1949 and is located inside St. Ivan Fortress.
 The items on display related to the history of the Ragusa sea industry.